dataaxiom/ghcr-cleanup-action/README.md

 ## Personal Access Tokens (PAT's)

-The default injected token (`secret.GITHUB_TOKEN`) is sufficent for packages which have been created by the repository project pipeline (or have been setup to grant admin access to it).
-For setups where the action is accessing a package in a different repository or dynamic package selection (`expand-packages`) is set to true a Personal Access Token (PAT) is required to be utilzied.
+The default injected token (`secret.GITHUB_TOKEN`) is sufficient for packages which have been created by a repository project pipeline (or the package has been setup to grant admin access to it).
+For setups where the action is accessing a package in a different repository or dynamic package selection is being used (`expand-packages` is set to true) a Personal Access Token (PAT) is required for the `token`.

 The PAT should be setup as a Classic token.
-This is due to the GitGub Registry API only supporting Classic tokens currently.
-The token should be setup with `write:packages` and `delete:packages` scopes.
+This is due to the GitGub Registry API currently only supporting Classic tokens.
+The token should be setup with both `write:packages` and `delete:packages` scopes.

 ## Multiple Package Support

-The `package` (or `packages`) options can be set to a comma seperated list of packages to operate on.
+The `package` (or `packages`) options can be set to a comma separated list of packages to operate on.

 ```yaml